tfabris/TomServo/README.md

 - 6mm is about 85.7%   of 7mm.
 - 7mm is about 116.67% of 6mm.

+Shoulders:
+- Enlarge and deepen the peg holes.
+Make them go as deep as possible.
+They tend to get filled in with resin despite rinsing well.

 Trains:
   - Make them blobby like they were vacu-formed.